-Gateway to College National Network serves young people with considerable adult responsibilities, and the need for holistic student support.
+Gateway to College programs serve young people with considerable adult responsibilities, and the need for holistic student support.
 As a result, we look to the research areas of education and human development to improve the way we serve students.
 We come from an ecological perspective that ensures that we consider our students within their neighborhoods and communities as well as their school achievements and challenges.
 We draw from the literature on positive youth development to find ways to leverage our student’s strengths and support them in building skills that give them every opportunity to become thriving adults.
 In addition to building our evidence base from existing research, our research and evaluation team also collects data from our network partner programs to track student outcomes and identify our programs’ strongest practices to share with the network.

 Devora Shamah, PhD